leibigzhen/leibigzhen/README.md

-## Hey there ⚡ Welcome to Jackson's Page!
+## Design×(Architecture+Landscape)/Energy=🎲
-A shooting star, a clouding of the sight, a lamp,<br>
+🌠 A shooting star, a clouding of the sight, a lamp,<br>
-An illusion, a drop of dew, a bubble,<br>
+🌌 An illusion, a drop of dew, a bubble,<br>
-A dream, a lightning’s flash, a thunder cloud --<br>
+🌩️ A dream, a lightning’s flash, a thunder cloud --<br>
-This is the way one should see the conditioned.
+👁️‍🗨️ This is the way one should see the conditioned.

 ---

-### Weekly Development Breakdown
+### Weekly Development Breakdown 📊
 <!--START_SECTION:waka-->

 ```txt